 |Conversion rate||1.5 times as a percentage|

-In February, the NBA algorithm was launched for the entire database and, in just 2 weeks, it overtook all triggers in terms of efficiency and reached 26.9% of the total revenue received by trigger mailings.
+In February, the NBA algorithm was launched for the entire database and, in just 2 weeks, it overtook all triggers in terms of efficiency and reached 26.9% of the total revenue received from automated campaigns.
 The only original trigger that remained competitive with the NBA algorithm was the one that sends an email with a promo code 15 days after a customer’s purchase.
-If the positive results of mailings run by the NBA algorithm persist, we will consider disabling the trigger with a promo code for a future order and replace it with an algorithm.
+If the positive results we see from using the NBA algorithm persist, we will consider disabling the trigger with a promo code for a future order and replace it with an algorithm.
 This step will increase our margins without sacrificing any customer benefits.
 The customer will still receive reminders about orders.

 How the Segmentation Was Updated

 Previously, only 30% of the entire customer base was segmented, and the database did not include any data from ERP software used by Beethoven.
 Moreover, in order to create a segmented campaign, an email list had to be requested from the service manager, and the mailing had to be configured manually from an Excel spreadsheet.